fxhash/fxhash-website/src/doc/artist/project-settings.md

 These settings should give enough control to define a strategy during the lifetime of your token.
 You can for instance disabled infinite exploration after token is minted, so that the front end only display a finite number of states through the minted collection of the token.
 You decide.

-_Please note that this has no effect on the iterations which will be generated from your project._
+::infobox[Please note that the variation settings have no effect on the iterations which will be generated from your project.]

 # Reserves